michaelenoroexe/WarframeManagerBack/README.md

 ### **Controller for receiving data api/GetData**
 > #### The main task is to provide the user with data The controller handles the following GET requests:
-- ResourcesList query - Retrieves a list of resources that are involved in the creation of other resources, but are not created themselves;
+- ResourcesList query (ResourcesList) - Retrieves a list of resources that are involved in the creation of other resources, but are not created themselves;
 - Request All Items List (ItemsList) - Retrieves a list of all items excluding resources;
-- TypesList query - Retrieves all possible types of items (Primary, Secondary, Melee, etc.);
+- TypesList query (TypesList) - Retrieves all possible types of items (Primary, Secondary, Melee, etc.);
 - Request a list of all planets in the game (Planets) - Retrieves all planets available in the game;
-- Query all user resources (UserResourcesList);
+- Request all user resources (UserResourcesList);
-- Query all user items (UserItemsList);
+- Request all user items (UserItemsList);
-- Query all user items (UserItemsList);
+- Request all user items (UserItemsList);
-- Query the number of user credits (UserCredits);
+- Request the number of user credits (UserCredits);
-- Query user profile information (UserInfo).
+- Request user profile information (UserInfo).

 ```json
 {